 Brevard College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Brevard College.
 The University Senate of The United Methodist Church accredits Brevard College to award degrees at the baccalaureate level, and Brevard College is an accredited institutional member of the National Association of Schools of Music.
+Brevard College is a participating member in the National Council for State Authorization Reciprocity Agreements.
 All teacher education programs are accredited by the North Carolina Department of Public Instruction.